cds-island/charactercreator/readme.md

 Overview

 Character Creator is designed to replicate the feel of a console-style avatar editor in the browser.
-Users can customize different parts of a character—such as hair, eyes, and other features—through a structured, button-driven interface.
+Users can customize different parts of a character such as hair, eyes, and other features through a structured, button-driven interface.

 The project is intentionally lightweight and modular, making it easy to expand or integrate into other applications such as games or creative tools.